kbknapp/cargo-count/README.md

 ARGS:
     to_count...
 The files or directories (including children) to count (defaults to current working directory when omitted)

+When using '--exclude <path>' the path given can either be relative to the current directory, or absolute.
+When '<path>' is a file, it must be relative to the current directory or it will not be found.
+Example, if the current directory has a child directory named 'target' with a child fild 'test.rs' and you use `--exclude target/test.rs'

+Globs are also supported.
+For example, to eclude 'test.rs' files from all child directories of the current directory you could do '--exclude */test.rs'.
 ```

 ## License